 - Third Party Certification: FSMA § 307 establishes a program through which qualified third parties can certify that foreign food facilities comply with U.S. food safety standards.
 This certification may be used to facilitate the entry of imports through the Voluntary Qualified Importer Program (VQIP) (§ 302) or the import certification process (§ 303).
-Third parties may be foreign governments, foreign cooperatives or other parties that FDA deems appropriate.
-FDA must either identify accrediting bodies that can provide this service or provide this service themselves.
+Third parties may be foreign governments, foreign cooperatives or other parties the FDA deems appropriate.
+The FDA must either identify accrediting bodies that can provide this service or provide this service themselves.
 The FDA is to audit the performance of these third party accreditors every four years.

 - Certification for high-risk foods: Section 303 authorizes the FDA to require high-risk imported foods (based on health consequences) be accompanied by a credible third-party certification (by an agency, representative of the foreign government, or auditor accredited under the act) or other assurance of compliance as a condition of entry into the U.S.

-- Voluntary qualified importer program: Section 302 requires FDA to establish a Voluntary Qualified Importer Program (VQIP) for importers that provide for expedited review and entry of foods from participating importers.
-Eligibility of the VQIP is limited to importers offering food from certified facilities, importers doing business with foreign suppliers that have a good compliance history and practices, importing from countries with a regulatory system that can ensure compliance the U.S. food safety standards, importing foods with a limited risk of intentional adulteration, or other factors that the FDA may include for VQIP eligibility.
+- Voluntary qualified importer program: Section 302 requires the FDA to establish a Voluntary Qualified Importer Program (VQIP) for importers that provide for expedited review and entry of foods from participating importers.
+Eligibility of the VQIP is limited to importers offering food from certified facilities, importers doing business with foreign suppliers that have a good compliance history and practices, importing from countries with a regulatory system that can ensure compliance with the U.S. food safety standards, importing foods with a limited risk of intentional adulteration, or other factors the FDA may include for VQIP eligibility.

 - Authority to deny entry: The FDA can deny certain foods produced at a foreign facility entry into the U.S. if the FDA is refused access by the facility or the country in which the facility is located.
 It also has new authorities to prevent foods being smuggled into the U.S.